quang-do-se/docker-vault-approle/readme.md

 ```

 ### Generate Role IDs and Secret IDs

-- We are done with our Vault setup.
-Now let's confirm if our new roles have the correct permission:

 - In `vault` container, generate Role ID and Secret ID for `orchestrator` role: